Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper makes three primary contributions to the field of computing education in the age of generative AI.
-First, we establish a theoretical foundation through two formal theorems that position \textit{interconnectedness} and \textit{semi-structured design} as key principles for creating AI-resilient assessments.
-Second, we validate this framework with empirical evidence from four university data science courses, demonstrating a substantial AI inflation effect in traditional modular assessments while showing that interconnected projects preserve construct validity and provide superior differentiation of student ability.
+First, we establish two formal propositions that position \textit{interconnectedness} and \textit{semi-structured design} as key principles for creating AI-resilient assessments.
+Second, we validate this framework with empirical evidence from three university data science courses, demonstrating a substantial AI inflation effect in traditional modular assessments while showing that interconnected projects preserve construct validity and provide superior differentiation of student ability.
 Third, we operationalize these findings into a practical design procedure that translates theoretical principles into implementable assessment strategies.

 Our work has immediate practical implications for educators.
 By shifting focus from the difficulty of individual tasks to the complexity of the connections between them, instructors can design assignments that preserve authentic, workflow-based learning experiences while naturally resisting trivial AI delegation.
-The framework we propose offers a systematic, theoretically-grounded alternative to ad-hoc solutions like banning AI or reverting to traditional in-person exams, which may assess different competencies than the intended learning outcomes.
+The framework we propose offers a systematic alternative to ad-hoc solutions like banning AI or reverting to traditional in-person exams altogether.

 Future work will aim to replicate these findings across a broader range of institutions and disciplines to establish the generalizability of our framework.
 Further research could also explore the optimal level of interconnectedness, as it is likely that there is a point of diminishing returns where cognitive load becomes excessive.
 Finally, the development of automated tools to help instructors design and evaluate interconnected assessments would be a valuable contribution to the field.